|

 treatment, posttest;

-pre- and posttest.
+receives pre- and

 §

-Time-series: one group
+b.
+Time-series: one

-of subjects is
+group of subjects is

 measured repeatedly